rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Now Peter and those who were with him were heavy with sleep, but when they became fully awake they saw his glory and the two men who stood with him. ^0932

 And as the men were parting from him, Peter said to Jesus, Master, it is good that we are here.
-Let us make three tents, one for you and one for Moses and one for Elijah — not knowing what he said. ^0933
+Let us make three tents, one for you and one for Moses and one for Elijah--not knowing what he said. ^0933

 As he was saying these things, a cloud came and overshadowed them, and they were afraid as they entered the cloud. ^0934